To help choose a broker in 2021 we compared the best forex brokers that accept Canadian clients and IIROC forex brokers regulated in Canada.

 FP Markets offers thousands of the most commonly traded stocks on the world’s biggest exchanges, such as NASDAQ, NYSE, and LSE.
 The broker establishes pricing through transparent direct market access (DMA).
 You can trade shares CFDs on the MetaTrader 5 trading platform using desktop software or mobile apps.

 To hedge investment risk, FP Markets also offers precious metal assets such as gold and silver and a wide range of other commodities like energy, metals, and agricultural products.
-With leverage up to 1:500 for all hard commodities except oil, which is 1:100, you can speculate on the price of these commodities, short or long.
 The commodities market is open 24 hours a day, 5 days a week.

-FP Markets provides access to 19 major global indices and allows you to trade CFD and stock indices futures on NASDAQ100, S&P500, and EUREX at margins starting from 1%.
-Available leverage is up to 1:100.
+FP Markets provides access to 19 major global indices and allows you to trade CFD on stock indices such as NASDAQ100, S&P500, and EUREX.

 The graph below shows the range of markets offered by FP Markets against other brokers, many of which only offer access to forex markets.
 FP Markets is a rational leader in providing a diverse range of financial instruments to clients.